Domininiuk/Pokedex/README.md

 - CarouselView
 - Hamcrest
 ## Features
-List the ready features here:
-- List of over 1000 different Pokemon species
+- Displaying over 1000 different Pokemon species
 - Displaying detailed information such as ability, health and evolution chain for each of the Pokemon.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)
 <!-- If you have screenshots you'd like to share, include them here. -->

-## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status